 - Transcriber – $9 – $25 per hour

 - Blogger – You won’t likely generate an income with your blog right away.
 But some very profitable ways to monetize are: Ads, affiliate sales, sponsored posts, and selling your own products.
+There several good instructions for how to get started – one good guide is here.

 One of the most profitable affiliate niches is in online trading, you can easily become an affiliate by visiting a broker’s site like this one.